 Bad Art Night

-Teens put in their best effort to make the worse possible creations at Bad Art Night.
+Teens put in their best effort to make the worst possible creations at Bad Art Night.
 In April 2019, I co-presented this program with Teen Librarian Michala Sage.
 The local newspaper, the Columbus Dispatch, covered the event.
 Read their article here.

 Finding the Right College for You